ATHENA in brief

 SPO utilises commercially available Si wafers which have surface figure and roughness quality ideally suited to X-ray optics applications.

-Athena will be launched into a halo orbit at the Sun-Earth L2 (2nd Lagrangian) point, which provides for high observing efficiency, uninterrupted observations, and a benign thermal environment.
+Athena is currently baselined to be launched into a halo orbit at the Sun-Earth L2 (2nd Lagrangian) point, which provides for high observing efficiency, uninterrupted observations, and a benign thermal environment.